onfido/onfido-ios-sdk/README.md

 ### UI customisation

-In order to enhance the user experience on the transition between your application and the SDK, you can customise some of the colors used in the SDK flow.
+In order to enhance the user experience on the transition between your application and the SDK, you can customise some of the colors and fonts used in the SDK flow.

 To customise: